Copyright (c) 2017 The University of Manchester

 # To Avoid an Attribute error on close after an exception

-self._db = sqlite3.connect(database_file)
+self._db = sqlite3.connect(database_path)

 self.__init_db()

-def _database_file(self) -> str:
+def deprecated_database_file(cls) -> str:

 """

-Finds the database file path.
+Finds the previous database file path.

 If environment variable C_LOGS_DICT exists that is used,